-Fungal infections can be a plant mum (or dads) worst nightmare with fungal related diseases causing poor plant health.
+Fungal infections can be a plant mum (or dads) worst nightmare with fungal related diseases causing poor plant health, so we’ve found three of the best fungicides for houseplants and how to use them.
 If your indoor plants have shown any of the following symptoms you may have a fungal infection problem;

 - Black or discolored patches at the plants stem